Before I begin let me take two terms and compare them against each other.

 These are two different terms but are often regarded as the same.

 Let me clarify what I mean with an image:

 ”Imagine a plain paper on which nothing is printed.
 You can use that paper to print a Physics book as well as a History book.
 The only thing which is common between them is that they both were printed on paper, but the content is nothing alike.

 The same thing applies with anime and cartoons.
 Both are animations but the content is the exact opposite.

-And yet this is how anime fans in India view the industry.
+And yet this is how India view the industry.

 Though India has a population of 1.3 billion, the perception of the animation industry hasn’t changed much.
 Even in 2018.

 The first animated movie in India was The Banyan Deer (1957).
 Since then 130

 In 61 years we weren’t able to develop a well-functioning animation industry of billions, despite being well recognized in the sector of computing and IT (even if the IT revolution came in 1980’s) .

 This is why I feel we still consider animation as a cartoon in India, not as a unique medium of story-telling.